inesmenezesleitao-web/humanos-docs/docs/introduction.md

+---
+title: Introduction
+description: Learn about the Humanos API and its capabilities
+---

 # Introduction

 The **Humanos API** provides a secure and reliable interface for managing users, identities, and business processes.
 It incorporates multiple layers of security, including: API key authentication, HMAC-SHA256 signature validation, AES-256-GCM encryption for sensitive data, IP and Domain validations.
 The API enables organizations to create and manage **users,** **identities and processes.** A **process** is delivered through a unique, secure link where the client can complete all requested interactions by the organization.
 The **Humanos API** provides real-time notifications, via secure webhooks, to the organization whenever a relevant event is completed.